Is 638 a Good Credit Score?

 • USDA loans: USDA loans usually require a minimum credit score of 640 to qualify.
 Otherwise, you’ll need to provide a full credit review before getting approval.

-With a 638 credit score, one option is also to work on building your credit score to potentially qualify for more options and better rates.
+With a 638 credit score, another option is to work on building your score to potentially qualify for more options and better rates.

 Can I Get a Personal Loan with a 638 Credit Score?